Last updated: 2026-06-14

 Schema Compare for SQL Server, PostgreSQL, MySQL, and Oracle

 The Schema Compare workspace is engine-aware: it picks up the source and target connection's grammar, generates DDL in the right dialect, and matches objects by their natural identity (schema-qualified names, signatures for overloads).
-You can only compare two databases on the same engine — comparing SQL Server to PostgreSQL is not supported because the DDL grammars don't translate cleanly.
+Same-engine compare covers every object type listed below; comparing two databases on different engines compares tables in full plus a name-presence inventory of views, procedures, functions, and triggers (see Cross-engine compare & migration).
 Below is what each engine adds beyond the common feature set.

 EngineObject types comparedEngine-specific behavior